-Officers

-Office with CCL Industries Inc. and Principal Occupation in Last Five Years
+Officers Office with CCL Industries Inc. and Principal Occupation in

+Last Five Years

+DONALD G. LANG

+Toronto, Ontario

 Executive Chairman.

-President and Chief Executive Officer.
+GEOFFREY T. MARTIN

+Dover, Massachusetts

+USA

+SEAN P. WASHCHUK

+Burlington, Ontario

 Senior Vice President and Chief Financial Officer.

 Senior Vice President, Asia Pacific.
-Prior to January 2018 President of Avery North America.
+Prior to January 2018

+President of Avery North America.

+President and Chief Executive Officer.

+JAMES A. SELLORS Singapore

+LALITHA VAIDYANATHAN Los Altos Hills, California

+USA

 Senior Vice President, Finance-IT-Human Resources.

+KAMAL KOTECHA

+Richmond Hill, Ontario Canada

 Vice President, Taxation.

+MARK McCLENDON

+Strongsville, Ohio

+USA

 Vice President and General Counsel.

+NICK VECCHIARELLI

+Vaughan, Ontario

 Vice President, Corporate Accounting.

+MONIKA VODERMAIER

+Neubeuern, Germany

+SUZANA FURTADO

+Newmarket, Ontario

 Vice President, Corporate Finance Europe.

 Corporate Secretary.
-Prior to May 2018, Director - Corporate Administration with the Company.
-Prior to May 2016, Manager, Legal Services with the Company.
+Prior to May 2018, Director - Corporate

+Administration with the Company.

-The directors and officers of CCL Industries Inc. as a group own, control, or direct, directly or indirectly, approximately 11,220,150 of the issued and outstanding Class A voting shares representing 94.9% of the issued and outstanding Class A voting shares.
+The directors and officers of CCL Industries Inc. as a group own, control, or direct, directly or indirectly, approximately 11,220,150 of the issued and outstanding Class A voting shares representing 95.0% of the issued and outstanding Class A voting shares.

-To the best of the Company's knowledge, no director or executive officer of the Company is, as at the date of this AIF, or was within 10 years before the date of this AIF, a director, chief executive officer or chief financial officer of any company that was (i) subject to a cease trade order or similar order, or an order that denied the relevant company access to any exemption under securities legislation, that was in effect for a period of more than 30 consecutive days that was issued while the director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer; or (ii) subject to such an order that was issued after the director or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer.
+To the best of the Company's knowledge, no director or executive officer of the Company is, as at the date of this AIF, or was within 10 years before the date of this AIF, a director, chief executive officer or chief financial officer of any company that was (i) subject to a cease trade order or similar order, or an order that denied the relevant company access to any exemption under securities legislation, that was in effect for a period of more than 30 consecutive days that was issued while the director or executive officer was acting in the capacity as director, chief executive officer or chief financial officer; or (ii) subject to such an order that was issued after the director or executive officer ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.

-To the best of the Company's knowledge, no director or executive officer of the Company, or shareholder holding a sufficient number of securities of the Company to affect materially the control of the Company (i) is, as at the date of this AIF, or has been within the 10 years before the date of this AIF, a director or executive officer of any company that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, or (ii) has, within the 10 years before the date of this AIF, become bankrupt, made a proposal under any legislation relating to bankrupt, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold its assets, or (ii) has, within the 10 years before the date of this AIF, become bankrupt, made a proposal under any legislation relating to bankrupt or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the director, executive officer or shareholder.
+To the best of the Company's knowledge, no director or executive officer of the Company, or shareholder holding a sufficient number of securities of the Company to affect materially the control of the Company (i) is, as at the date of this AIF, or has been within the 10 years before the date of this AIF, a director or executive officer of any company that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, or (ii) has, within the 10 years before the date of this AIF, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the director, executive officer or shareholder.